"Did you keep the receipt?"

 Papy Djilobodji arrived for £4m having played nearly 200 games for Nantes, but his omission from Chelsea’s Champions League squad was an omen.
-He failed to impress in his 62 seconds of match action as a stoppage-time substitute against Walsall, and soon joined the small army of Blues players out on loan.
+He failed to impress in his 62 seconds of match action as a stoppage-time substitute against Walsall, and now plies his trade for Guingamp back in Ligue 1.

 4. Julien Faubert (West Ham to Real Madrid, loan)

 “His agent should be knighted by the Queen.”
 The words of Paul Merson, after the first recorded incidence of the Soccer Saturday team being shocked into silence.

 Football agents speak of Faubert’s January 2009 move from West Ham to Real Madrid in hushed tones of awe.
 Amid two appearances for the Galacticos, the Frenchman repaid his representative by appearing to fall asleep on the subs’ bench and missing training by mistake (“He got confused,” said manager Juande Ramos, probably confused to be at the club himself).
 Madrid chose not to make the loan permanent.

 3. Bebe (Vitoria de Guimaraes to Manchester United)